Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 is an unessential veterinary procedure that compounds risks and interferes with procedures for essential public health vaccinations and spay/neuter procedures that are essential to population control.

-influences the individual circumstances of the pet, but does not substantially affect the bottom-line euthanasia rates of adoptable pets in the community where overpopulation is an issue.
+influences the individual circumstances of the pet, but does not substantially affect the bottom-line euthanasia rates of adoptable pets in communities where overpopulation is an issue.

 Pet microchip mandates: